MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-object-level-security.md

   * Smart narrative visualizations
   * Excel Data Types gallery

-* Row-level security and object-level security can't be combined from different roles because it could introduce unintended access to secured data.
+* Row-level security and object-level security can't be combined from different roles.
 An error is generated at query time for users who are members of such a combination of roles.

 * Dynamic calculations (measures, KPIs, DetailRows) are automatically restricted if they reference a secured table or column.
 While you can't explicitly secure a measure, you can implicitly secure a measure by updating the expression to refer to a secured table or column.